JEE Advanced 2025: Performance Criteria in Class XII

 A) Top 20 percentile Cutoff

-• The category-wise cut-off marks for the top 20 percentile are calculated based on the marks scored by the candidates who pass in their respective boards in the particular year.
+• The category-wise cut-off marks for the top 20 percentile are calculated based on the marks scored by candidates who pass in their respective boards in the particular year.

 • The percentile calculation will be done for the required subjects in a single academic year only.